bgoonz/python-gitbook/_BACKUP/.gitbook/assets/read_me_-_week_1_-_output-_variables_and_input.md

 •Ask the user three questions about themselves and store their responses in three different suitably named variables.

-•Respond to each of the questions one by one, using the user's name in the response.
+•Respond to each of the questions one by one, using the user’s name in the response.

-•Output a summary of all of the user's answers in a single sentence.
+•Output a summary of all of the user’s answers in a single sentence.